asoffer/Icarus/docs/tour.md

 Defining your own scope requires a few pieces:
 1. What parameters are used to initialize your scope?
-(In a while-loop, this is the boolean condition).
+(In a while-loop, this is the boolean condition.)
-2. What blocks can be jumped to.
-(In an if-statement, these are the "then" and "else" blocks)
+2. What blocks can be jumped to?
+(In an if-statement, these are the "then" and "else" block.)
 3. How should the blocks be connected together?
 4. What are the exit conditions?

 To define a scope that runs a "do" block forever, we would write:

 ```
 forever ::= scope {
   init ::= jump() { goto do() }